drag0sd0g/MariaAlpha/docs/execution-engine-explainer.md

 When an `ExecutionReport` arrives from the exchange adapter (via the registered callback):

 1. The `OrderLifecycleManager` looks up the order by exchange order ID
+2. **Zero-quantity terminal event branch**: if both `fillQuantity == 0` and `remainingQuantity == 0`, the report is treated as a cancellation.
+The order is transitioned to CANCELLED with the report's `reason` (or `"exchange-cancel"` if absent), and the IOC-residual-cancel / FOK-killed counters are incremented for those specific reasons.
+If the order is already terminal (e.g. a prior PARTIAL → FILLED on IOC), the `IllegalStateTransitionException` is swallowed and the event is dropped.
-2. A `Fill` record is created with the fill price, quantity, venue, and timestamp
+3. For positive-quantity fills, a `Fill` record is created with the fill price, quantity, venue, and timestamp
-3. The order transitions to `PARTIALLY_FILLED` (if remaining quantity > 0) or `FILLED` (if remaining = 0)
+4. The order transitions to `PARTIALLY_FILLED` (if remaining quantity > 0) or `FILLED` (if remaining = 0)
-4. The fill is added to the order, which recomputes the weighted-average fill price:
+5. The fill is added to the order, which recomputes the weighted-average fill price:

 ```
 avgFillPrice = (prevAvg × prevFilledQty + fillPrice × fillQty) / newFilledQty
 ```

-5. The `DailyLossMonitor` is notified of the fill to update the daily P&L
+6. The `DailyLossMonitor` is notified of the fill to update the daily P&L
+7. **Iceberg hook**: `icebergCoordinator.onChildFillIfApplicable(order, report)` runs last.
+It no-ops unless the order has a `parentOrderId` known to the registry, in which case it updates the parent's progress and submits the next slice (or transitions the parent to FILLED).

 ---